 var advancedEntryStep =

-"Advanced User Information");
+new TemplateStep(advancedEntryUI, "Advanced User Information");

 advancedEntryStep.StepReachedHandler = () =>